jedraynes/Coursera_Getting_and_Cleaning_Data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The dataset required for this project can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and is originally sourced from [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+For a description of the variables, see the original source link and the features_info.txt file within the UCI HAR Dataset folder in the repository.

 Thanks for reading!
 Feel free to check out my personal blog at [jedraynes.com](https://www.jedraynes.com).
 There, you can also find ways to contact me via a contact form or over LinkedIn.